Post

 Conclusion

 This was surprisingly easy.
-Except there is sadly no support for Bluetooth (as of 2025-06-08 and MicroPython 1.25), which is critical for this piece of hardware.
+Except there is sadly no support for standard bluetooth micropython module (as of 2025-06-08 and MicroPython 1.25), which is critical for this piece of hardware.
+Neither ubluepy or ble which I found on Seeed Xiao with the same chip and which are basically useless anyways - I mean for Bluetooth LE.

 This post is licensed under CC BY 4.0 by the author.